 If you have a gap in your employment history, the first thing to know is that you are not alone.
-According to the Bureau of Labor Statistics, the vast majority of people — 90%, in fact — have been unemployed at some point in their working-age lives.
+According to the Bureau of Labor Statistics, the vast majority of people have been unemployed at some point in their working-age lives.
 How should you explain a gap in your employment history during an interview?
-In this quick video, Indeed recruiter Leslie explains how you can customize your answer based on your situation and how you spent the time you were not employed.
+In this quick video below, Indeed recruiter Leslie explains how you can customize your answer based on your situation and how you spent the time you were not employed.

 (Keep reading below for more in-depth tips on how to answer questions about an employment gap.)

 There are a few easy-to-follow guidelines for how to address gaps in your employment history:

 Having a gap on your resume won’t necessarily prevent you from moving successfully through the interview process.
 But potential employers will expect an explanation.
 Take the time beforehand to work out how you can address the gap in a way that projects confidence and positivity.

 You want to be truthful without going into unnecessary detail.
 A basic template for your answer could be: “I [reason you were not employed].
 During that time, [what you did during the gap].
 Returning to work was top of mind during that period and I’m ready to do that now.”

 Here are some examples of how you might fill in that template based on your situation:

 If you left the workforce to be a caretaker